-Women over 50 may experience significant loss of muscle mass and bone density.
-As this study shows, creatine combined with regular exercise can help mitigate age-related declines in health and function, and even improve quality of life in postmenopausal women.
+Women over 50 can experience significant loss of muscle mass and bone density.
+As this study shows, when combined with regular exercise, creatine can help mitigate age-related declines in health and function, and even improve the quality of life in postmenopausal women.

 10. What else should I know about creatine?

-Here are some other things you should keep in mind when taking creatine:.
+Here are some other things to keep in mind when taking creatine:

-- Storage - Keep creatine in a cool, dry place, such as your pantry or cupboard. .
+- Storage - Store creatine in a cool, dry place, e.g. B. in the pantry or in the closet.

-- Maximum amount to consume - Currently, there are no known serious side effects of creatine intake.
-However, some studies have reported that single doses of more than 10 grams may cause gastrointestinal symptoms such as nausea or loose stools.
-Unless recommended by a health care professional, you should stick to the recommended dose of 3-10 grams of creatine per day. .
+- Maximum Intake - There are currently no known serious side effects of creatine intake.
+However, some studies have reported that single doses of more than 10 grams can cause gastrointestinal symptoms such as nausea or loose stools.
+Unless recommended by a doctor, you should stick to the recommended dose of 3-10 grams of creatine per day.

 - Risk Groups - People with kidney problems or high creatinine levels should be careful when taking creatine.
-If you are pregnant, breastfeeding, under 18 years of age, taking prescription medications, have diabetes or bipolar disorder, you should discuss with your doctor whether taking creatine is appropriate for you.
+If you are pregnant, breastfeeding, under the age of 18, taking a prescription medication, have diabetes or bipolar disorder, you should discuss with your doctor whether taking creatine is right for you.